moj-analytical-services/iceberg-evaluation/docs/README.md

 2. Iceberg is compatible with the data engineering tool set which facilitates **adoption**
 3. Iceberg **simplifies** the code which makes it easier to maintain

+##### Hence we are proceeding with option 2

 This also unifies the data engineering tech stack which facilitates **collaboration** and minimizes duplication

-##### Hence we are proceeding with option 2

 ---
 ## Lessons learnt

 Re-evaluate objectives regularly!

-The investigation was initially supposed to compare Glue PySpark against Hudi and Iceberg tables.
+The investigation was initially supposed to compare Glue PySpark against Hudi and Iceberg table formats.

 We quickly expanded the investigation to include Athena, but wasted time investigating Hudi further  when it was clear Iceberg was the clear winner for our use cases.